Hong Kong leader refuses to resign but offers talks with protesters

 Not reacting firmly enough could embolden dissidents in mainland China.

-A top Chinese envoy has warned that the unrest could tarnish the city's reputation as one of the world's leading financial centers if they continued for a prolonged period.
+A top Chinese envoy has warned that the unrest could tarnish the city's reputation as one of the world's leading financial centres if they continued for a prolonged period.

 The markets were closed on Thursday for a holiday, but Hong Kong's benchmark share index, the Hang Seng Index, plunged 7.3 percent in September.
 Spooked by the protests, some banks and other financial firms have begun moving staff to back-up premises on the outskirts of the city.